|

 "I do not think he was reaching for a weaponwere you

 MasterBerryn was it?"
-Berryn nodded, with great care,

-as the sword point was slowly pulled away from his skin.
-"What
+pulled away from his skin.

-were you going to show us?"
+"What were you going to show us?"

 "My Royal Warrant, sir, from King Elessar.
 May I?"

-elves? he wondered.
+wondered.

 "Master Berryn was just admiring your map, meleth nín,"

-said the elf, looking at the parchment.
+said the elf, reading the parchment.

 She is his wife? thought Berryn.
 She seems familiar.
-Where have

-I seen her before?
-He studied the woman carefully, as she stood
+He studied the woman carefully, as she stood beside the young

-they both read the warrant.
 At court!
 Princess Eowyn!
-Yes, now
+Yes, now he remembered, he had

-he remembered, he had heard a rumour that Eowyn had run away to
+heard a rumour that Eowyn had run away to live with an elf.
+So

 "Well," said Legolas, "this is certainly Aragorn's